UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team09-jiaruijingdong.md

 More detaily, given an input image and a CNN based image processor f, ScoreCAM will use feature maps from convolutional layer of f as a mask and applied the mask over the input.
 With regard to the masked image, ScoreCAM uses the image processor to process the masked image and use the logit for class c as the feature map's contribution score to c.
 In the end, the weighted sum of the feature maps are calculated using the contribution scores.
 The result will be a saliency map for class c.

-Comparing to saliency methods that utilizes gradients, Score-CAM adapts to CLIP more naturally due to its simple implementation.
-We can naively adapt the method to CLIP by changing the definition of the score from the logit of the target class to the inner product between the masked input image embedding resulted from the CLIP image encoder and the text embedding generated by the text encoder.
+Comparing to saliency methods that utilizes gradients, Score-CAM often results in more stable saliency maps.
+Additionally, it adapts to CLIP naturally, by changing the definition of the score from the logit of the target class to the inner product between the masked input image embedding resulted from the CLIP image encoder and the text embedding generated by the text encoder.
 However, this naive adaptation can lead suboptimal result as shown in Figure 5 and Figure 6.
 Therefore, we would need come up with more sophisticated strategies by conducting and analyzing more experiments.

 ### ViT